 Exchange students can take courses offered by the Colleges of Liberal Arts, Science, Social Science, Public Health, Life Science, and General Education.
 Visit the NTU website to view the departments that are part of each College.

-To search for a course, you need to first select the academic year.
+To search for a course in the course catalog, you need to first select the academic year.
 Note the way that Taiwan counts years, which is based on the founding of the Republic of China in 1912.
 If you use the Chinese version of the NTU Online Course Information, 104-1 means 2015-1 (The First Semester from September 2015 to January 2016) and 104-2 means 2015-2 (The Second Semester from February 2016 to June 2016).
-The Online course catologue is here.

 Restricted courses are: College of Medicine, Department of Anthropology, master or PhD courses, MBA courses, and Physical Education courses worth one credit.